rendoaw/ocsc/README.md

 * List and display detail routing table from each vrouter node

+#### Test environment

+This script is created on OSX with Python 2.7, and most of the time is executed on either Ubuntu 14.04 or Centos 6.x (with python 2.7 is manually installed).
+My OpenStack/Contrail environments are:
+* OpenStack Juno + Contrail 2.2
+* OpenStack Kilo + Contrail 3.0

 ## Pre-requisites

 The following additional python modules are required.
 Depend on your Python 2.x version, they may not be installed by default.

 * requests
+* xmltodict
 * argparse
 * logging